 Every hotel has different conditions.
 All provide breakfast.
 All allow you to order delivery, which will be brought to your room.
-Delivery can include restaurants but also pharmacies, supermarkets and direct deliveries from friends (You can get point-to-point delivery using the glovo app very cheaply)
+Delivery can include restaurants, pharmacies, supermarkets, and direct deliveries from friends (you can get point-to-point delivery using the Glovo app very cheaply).

 Some hotels provide a room service a la carte menu.
-Some provide a full board supplement, as low as around $10 USD per day for lunch and dinner.
-We can’t vouch for the quality at this price, but if you choose to order delivery food instead, prices in Georgia are cheap compared to the EU/US – so $15 per day for delivery per person is typically adequate for regular food.
-Less if you order from supermarkets.
+Some provide a full day of meals for as low as $10 USD per day.
+We can’t vouch for the quality at this price, but if you choose to order delivery food instead, prices in Georgia are cheap compared to the EU/US – so $15 per day for delivery per person is typically adequate for regular food (and even less if you order from supermarkets).

-At which borders can I enter Georgia? (land / air etc?)
+At which borders can I enter Georgia? (land / air / sea?)

-Recently the work remotely application has been updated to allow applicants to enter any border – including land borders, airports and seaports.
+Recently the work remotely application has been updated to allow applicants to enter at any border – including land borders, airports, and seaports.

-Entering Tbilisi Airport, book tbilisi hotels and transfer from the airport is included.
+If entering via Tbilisi Airport, transfer from the airport to a Tbilisi quarantine hotel is included.

 If entering via Azerbaijan or Armenia, you will be required to pay for a transfer to your Tbilisi quarantine hotel.
 Contact the hotel directly.

-Entering via Kazbegi (Russian Border) choose the Gudauri hotel options.
+If entering via Kazbegi (the land border with Russia), choose the Gudauri hotel options.

-Entering from Turkey, Batumi, Po’ti – sea, land or air, then book Mirage Hotel Shekvetili in Guria.
+If entering from Turkey, Batumi, or Po’ti (via sea, land or air), then book the Mirage Hotel Shekvetili in Guria.

-If entering via Kutaisi airport, order a transfer to Tbilisi or to the Mirage in Guria – up to you.
+If entering via Kutaisi airport, order a transfer to Tbilisi, or to the Mirage Hotel in Guria (the choice is up to you).

-If you choose to cross a land border on the work remote permit, or if you book a private transfer, I’d suggest bringing a document from the hotel, written in Georgian, which details the hotel booking, has contacts for both the hotel and your direct transfer driver and phone numbers so the border guards can confirm your transfer is authorised and liaise with the driver directly for your pickup.
+If you choose to cross a land border on the work remote permit, or if you book a private transfer, I’d suggest bringing a document from the hotel, written in Georgian, which details the hotel booking and has contact information for both the hotel and your direct transfer driver, so that the border guards can confirm your transfer is authorized and liaise with the driver directly for your pickup.